michello/slack-tic-tac-toe/README.md

 - `/ttt make_move NUMBER`: allows you to make a move on space NUMBER on the board
 - `/ttt challenge @user`: allows you to start a game with someone in your workplace
 - `/ttt display`: allows you to view the board of a game if it's ongoing
+- `/ttt help`: displays a set of commands you can make

 ## pains, issues, and thoughts
 - One of the earlier issues I had that made my progress to 1.5 days long is figuring out how to send messages.
 I was following <a href="https://renzo.lucioni.xyz/serverless-slash-commands-with-python/">Renzo Lucioni's</a> tutorial at first and couldn't figure out my issue until I realized my Flask application wasn't listening on the same port as `ngrok`.
 I also tried to incorporate <a href="https://api.slack.com/docs/message-buttons">interactive message buttons</a> into my tic tac toe board but forgo the idea once I discovered the buttons added a layer of complexity I currently didn't have the time for.